Trump says Stone and Flynn faced ‘very unfair’ treatment, amid pardon speculation

 Also during his discussion with reporters, Trump addressed the looming threat of what officials have called a possible "Christmas gift" from North Korea.

-When asked if he is concerned about whether this may be a long-range missile test, Trump said, "We'll see what happens.
+When asked if he is concerned about whether this may be a long-range missile test by Kim Jong Un's regime, Trump said, "We'll see what happens.
 Let's see.
 Maybe it's a nice present, maybe it's a present where he sends me a beautiful vase as opposed to a missile test ... you never know."